pippinbarr/cart253/topics/events/plain-javascript-events.md

 function setup() {
     createCanvas(400, 400);

-    // Listen for key down
+    // Start listening for key down
+    // It often makes sense to set up event listeners in setup()
+    // But there are other possibilities too
-    window.addEventListener("keydown", changeBG);
+    // Call changeBG when a keydown event happens: window.addEventListener("keydown", changeBG);
 }